quelea-projection/quelea-projection.github.io/docs/Adding_songs_to_your_database.md

 instructions under the dedicated tabs (Detailed information, Translations, Theme).

+Occasionally you may notice that Quelea gets the type of line wrong - it may think a section header is lyrics for example, lyrics are actually chords, etc. If this happens, you can overrite the type by appending the following to the line:

+ - `//chords` to force the line to be a chord line
+ - `//lyrics` to force the line to be a lyrics line
+ - `//title` to force the line to be a title line

 ## Importing songs from other software

 If you are migrating from other projection software, you might already